Mugii Murum-ban State Conservation Area: Mount Airly

 Mount Airly lies to the west of Genowlan Mountain and is separated from it by Airly Gap.
 The underlying oil shale deposits were developed for oil export by individual miners in 1893.
 Extraction occurred on the slopes of Airly Gap and also on the western side of Mount Airly.
-The New Hartley 'ghost town' near Airly Gap is has remnants of tunnels, cableways, shale oil retorts, steam engines, dwellings, 'stone houses, transportation and mine ventilation chimneys.
+The New Hartley 'ghost town' near Airly Gap has remnants of tunnels, cableways, shale oil retorts, steam engines, dwellings, 'stone houses, transportation and mine ventilation chimneys.
 The ruins are on the New South Wales Heritage List.
 The northern and western edges of Mount Airly feature dramatic pagodas.